 While Link Building is definitely not an easy task, there are a lot of challenges that can be daunting for SEOs.
 Backlinking can be quite a tedious process and one that literally lasts for months on end.
 Moreover, the results of your link-building efforts don’t show up overnight either.

-To better elaborate this with an allegory, the website is a plant that needs SEO and Link Building as Sunlight and water to grow up in the forest of the internet.
+To better elaborate on this with an allegory, the website is a plant that needs SEO and Link Building as sunlight and water grow up in the forest of the internet.
 The link-building importance of SEO is quite apparent from this allegory.
 However, link-building challenges, nonetheless, can be quite difficult to overcome.

 Why is Link Building Difficult?

 One of the major reasons why white hat link building is a challenge is that it requires your website’s backlinks to be present on other websites that are fully trusted by Google.
 Moreover, Google also forbids you to pay to get these backlinks.
 In such an event where Google does find out that you paid to get backlinks, your website is immediately hit with a Link Spam Penalty.

 So, in order to build links legitimately, it is important that websites voluntarily put up links to your website without any monetary compensation involved.
 The best reciprocation you can provide in these circumstances is to link back.

 In case the external website trusts you completely, it may provide you with a do-follow backlink, which means it will pass its own authority to you.
 Do-follows from high authority websites are often considered crucial for you to climb up the SERPs.
 But link-building challenges only start from here.

 Following are some of the most challenging obstacles you might face when you start link building.

 One of the first challenges that you’ll likely face when you start link building is coming up with an outreach pitch.
 While beginners might feel like finding relevant websites to outreach is itself a challenge, if you have been in the SEO game for a year or more, you will know that winning a reply over an outreach email can be ten times tougher.